chrismyau/Multicamera/README.md

 ## Challenges and Future Work

-Currently this code is just a demo to demonstrate the confidence gain from extracting a higher-resolution realtime subpatch of a video stream.
+Currently, this code is just a demo to demonstrate the confidence gain from extracting a higher-resolution realtime subpatch of a video stream.

+- Future work is to incorporate the geometric calculation and experiment with two physical cameras, starting by assuming the objects in the global view are a fixed distance on a flat plane away.
+- Adding a LiDAR array and logic to determine distance from global view will remove the need for that assumption